CartoDB/mobile-sdk/doc/advanced.md

 **Note:** The Mobile SDK does not implement 100% of the tags and features of Mapnik.
 This lists just a few of the Mapnik limitations, there are additional Mapnik XML features that are not standard.
 If you need some an unimplemented styling option, please [contact us](mailto:support@carto.com).

-### Creating Style Package
+### Creating Vector Style Packages

 CARTO vector styles are distributed as zip-archives.
 All style-related files and folders must be placed into a single zip file.

 The most important part of the style is the style definition file, typically named _project.xml_.
 This file contains style descriptions for all layers, and usually references other files, such as fonts, icons, and pattern bitmaps (which should be placed in various subfolders).

-### Performance Hints
+### Vector Style Performance

-The following recommendations are suggested for the best performance with vector styles:
+When using vector styles, the following recommendations are suggested for optimal performance:

 - **Multiple symbolizers per layer may have very large performance hits**.
 If possible, move each symbolizer into separate layer